9von10/ngx-cytoscapejs/README.md

 | -------------- | ------------------------------------ |
 | cx2js          | Use cx2js for CX conversion          |
 | cxVizConverter | Use cxVizConverter for CX conversion |

+#### CxAttributeNameMap

+Properties are unknown as they depend on the converted CX graph.

 ## Getting help